-Shares No. of shares outstanding at end of previous fiscal year Increase No. o outstanding Increase Decrease fi Common stock 26,260 - - 26,260
+Shares No. of shares outstanding at end of previous fiscal year Increase Decrease No. of shares outstanding at end of fiscal year Common stock 26,260 - - 26,260

-^{} This is a reference translation of the original notice in Japanese.
+\ This is a reference translation of the original notice in Japanese.
 In the event of any discrepancy, the original notice in Japanese shall prevail.